 The scale is introduced because there was no wind damage scale that could easily be used in Europe: The original Fujita- and T-scales give too little guidance on how to rate particular damage, and do not take into account recent knowledge of wind damage effects, while the Enhanced Fujita (EF-) scale has been developed specifically for typical structures in the United States and is difficult to apply elsewhere.
 In addition, important types of damage and wind measurements are not considered in the EF-scale.

 What will happen to old tornado and wind damage cases rated using the F- or T-scale?

-In the European Severe Weather Database (ESWD), new tornado reports are to be rated using the IF-scale from 1 July 2023 onward.
+In the European Severe Weather Database (ESWD), new tornado reports are to be rated using the IF-scale starting in August 2023.
 Old reports will keep their rating on the F-scale (and in some cases, T-scale).
 Past events that were rated with the F-scale may be re-rated by ESSL and its partners using the IF-scale after a careful review.

 How is a tornado or local wind event rated using the IF-scale?